 pm list packages | grep 'samsung'

 - Below is how I generated the list of all system apps on my Samsung Galaxy S20 Ultra.
 The portion highlighted with yellow contains the app package names.

 - Highlight the contents of the command window and press Ctrl + C to copy it.
 Save this list of system apps to a text file for future use.

-Due to the difference between the names of apps and their packages, it might be very difficult to recognize and app by its package.
+Due to the difference between the names of apps and their packages, it might be very difficult to recognize an app by its package.
 Moreover, it’s also difficult to decide which apps are safe to remove.
 You can google to find the list of safe to uninstall bloatware for your Android device.
-Another way to get the real name of an app by its package is to paste the package name in Google search box.
-That way, you can shortlist the system apps you can delete without encountering any problem.
+Another way to get the real name of an app by its package is to paste the package name into the Google search box.
+That way, you can shortlist the system apps you can delete without encountering any problems.

 I have prepared the list of bloatware present on devices from different Android OEMs.

 - Xiaomi bloatware list

 - Realme bloatware list

 Once you have the list of Android bloatware ready, you can easily remove them using ADB uninstall system app command.

 - Launch the Command Prompt as described above.
 The easiest way to open a command window is to type “cmd” in the File Explorer’s address bar and press the Enter key.
 You can also launch a command window by clicking on File> Open Windows PowerShell option in the folder window.